Peter Clarke (footballer): Walsall

 On 1 June 2022, Clarke signed a one-year contract with League Two side Walsall after turning down a new deal with Tranmere; he previously played with "Saddlers" boss Michael Flynn at Blackpool.
 He played 16 games for the club.
 On 11 November 2022, he rejoined Oldham Athletic – now in the National League – on loan until 1 January.
 On 29 December, this loan was extended until the end of the 2022–23 season.
 He made 16 appearances for Oldham; captain Liam Hogan and manager David Unsworth both said that he made an invaluable contribution to improving standards in training.

 Later career

 On 28 July 2023, Clarke signed with newly promoted National League North club Warrington Town following a trial period; manager Mark Beesley looked to add competition to centre-back pairing Evan Gumbs and Tom Hannigan.
 He played 42 of the club's 46 league games in the 2023–24 campaign.
 He also worked as a member of the Professional Footballers' Association (PFA) Player Services division.
 He played 32 games in the 2024–25 season, which ended in relegation for Warrington.

 On 30 May 2025, Clarke joined Northern Premier League Premier Division club Prescot Cables.
 He made the 1,000th appearance of his career on 18 October, in a 2–1 defeat to Stocksbridge Park Steels, this feat having been prematurely reported by a number of media outlets one week prior.
+Prescot were relegated at the end of the 2025–26 season.